rwbl/domoticz-plugin-indoor-air-quality-monitor/README.md

 Development PC:
 * Thonny to develop the Python Plugin
 * A shared drive Z: is defined pointing to /home/pi/domoticz
-* Browser Tab Domoticz GUI > Setup > Log
+* GUI > Setup > Log
-* Browser Tab Domoticz GUI > Setup > Hardware
+* GUI > Setup > Hardware
-* Browser Tab Domoticz GUI > Setup > Devices
+* GUI > Setup > Devices
 * WinSCP session connected to the Domoticz server
 * Putty session connected to the Domoticz server

-The Browser tabs required to add the new hardware with its device and monitor if the plugin code is running without errors.
+The various GUI's are required to add the new hardware with its devices and monitor if the plugin code is running without errors.

 ## Development Iteration
 The development process step used are:
 1. Thonny develop z:\plugins\airqualitymonitor\plugin.py
 2. Make changes and save plugin.py
-3. Restart Domoticz from Terminal: sudo service domoticz.sh restart
+3. Restart Domoticz from a terminal: sudo service domoticz.sh restart
-4. Wait a moment and refresh the Browser Tab Domoticz GUI > Log
+4. Wait a moment and refresh GUI > Log
 5. Check the log and fix as required

 !IMPORTANT!
-In the Domoticz GUI > Setup > Settings, enable accepting new hardware.
+In the **GUI > Setup > Settings**, enable accepting new hardware.
-This is required to add the new hardware with its device and monitor if the plugin code is running without errors.
+This is required to add the new hardware with its devices.

 ## Tinkerforge Master Brick and Bricklets
 Ensure the Master Brick and Bricklets are running with the latest firmware.
-To update the Tinkerforge [Brick Viewer](https://www.tinkerforge.com/en/doc/Software/Brickv.html#brickv) is required.
+To update, the Tinkerforge [Brick Viewer](https://www.tinkerforge.com/en/doc/Software/Brickv.html#brickv) is required.

 For Tinkerforge development purposes installed the Brick Viewer and the required Brick Daemon on a Linux PC (called the piDevBook as running [Raspberry Pi Desktop](https://www.raspberrypi.org/downloads/raspberry-pi-desktop/).